Towards Real-World Validity in Generative AI Benchmarks: Understanding and Designing Domain-Centered Evaluations for Journalism Practitioners: Designing a Benchmark for Journalism with Practitioners

 \subsubsection{Workshop Structure}

-The workshop was organized into large group sessions and breakout sessions (see Table \ref{tab:sessions}).
-In an introductory large group session, participants were presented with definitions and an overview of existing benchmark research to level-set their knowledge.
-They were then prompted to discuss existing practices and challenges for generative AI evaluation in their respective organizations.
+The workshop was organized into large group sessions and breakout sessions (see detailed session structure and participants in Appendix \ref{appendix:a}).
+In an introductory large group session (which we refer to as INT in the rest of the paper), participants were presented with definitions and an overview of existing benchmark research to level-set their knowledge.
+They were also prompted to discuss existing practices and challenges for generative AI evaluation in their respective organizations.
 Participants were then organized into several smaller breakout sessions consisting of 3 to 4 participants plus the rapporteur.
 Each individual participated in two 90-minute breakout sessions on different topics.
-After all of the breakout sessions, a discussion was conducted with the whole group of participants to collectively synthesize challenges encountered during the exercises at the workshop and outline possible next steps.
+After all of the breakout sessions, a discussion (referred to as SYN) was conducted with the whole group of participants to collectively synthesize challenges encountered during the exercises at the workshop and outline possible next steps.